jlan84/sql-assignment/archive/morning_lecture.md

 keys are how relations are modeled in relational databases.

 For example, let's say there is another table that contains data for each visit to our website.
-Each time a customer visits the site, a row is created and inserted into the `visits` table.
-We'd like to maintain some data that indicates which visit is associated with which customer (so that we could later, for example, find the customers who visited our site the most).
-Each visit then will have a `customer_id` that can connect it to a customer in the `customers` table.
+Each time a user visits the site, a row is created and inserted into the `visits` table.
+We'd like to maintain some data that indicates which visit is associated with which user (so that we could later, for example, find the users who visited our site the most).
+Each visit then will have a `user_id` that can connect it to a user in the `users` table.

 Here's the definition of the `visits` table: